 - add the solution to the project backlog and prioritize against other projects

-- User acceptance testing to confirm the solution mitigates the user-visible password surface
+- perform user acceptance testing to confirm that the solution mitigates the user-visible password surface

-Your organization's journey to password-less may take some time to get there.
+Your organization's journey to password freedom may take some time.
 Counting the number of work personas and the number of applications is probably a good indicator of the investment.
 Hopefully, your organization is growing, which means that the list of personas and the list of applications is unlikely to shrink.
-If the work to go password-less today is n, then it is likely that to go password-less tomorrow is n x 2 or perhaps more, n x n.
+If the work to go passwordless today is n, then it is likely that to go passwordless tomorrow is n x 2 or perhaps more, n x n.
 Do not let the size or duration of the project be a distraction.
 As you progress through each work persona, the actions and tasks will become more familiar for you and your stakeholders.
-Scope the project to sizable, realistic phases, pick the correct work personas, and soon you will see parts of your organization transition to password-less.
+Scope the project to sizable, realistic phases, pick the correct work personas, and soon you will see parts of your organization transition to a passwordless state.

 Where to start?

-What is the best guidance for kicking off the journey to password-less?
-You will want to show you management a proof of concept as soon as possible.
-Ideally, you want to show this at each step of your password-less journey.
-Keeping password-less top of mind and showing consistent progress keeps everyone focused.
+What is the best guidance for kicking off the journey to password freedom?
+You will want to show your management a proof of concept as soon as possible.
+Ideally, you want to show this at each step of your passwordless journey.
+Keeping your passwordless strategy top of mind and showing consistent progress keeps everyone focused.

 You begin with your work personas.
 These were part of your preparation process.
 They have a persona name, such as Abby Accounting II, or any other naming convention your organization defined.
-That work persona includes a list of all the applications that Abby uses to perform her assigned duties in the accounting department.
+That work persona includes a list of all the applications Abby uses to perform her assigned duties in the accounting department.
 To start, you need to pick a work persona.
-This is the targeted work persona you will enable to climb the password-less steps.
+This is the targeted work persona you will enable to climb the steps to password freedom.

 Review your collection of work personas.
-Early in your password-less journey, identify personas that have the fewest applications.
+Early in your passwordless journey, identify personas with the fewest applications.
 These work personas could represent an entire department or two.
 These are the perfect work personas for your proof-of-concept or pilot.

 Most organizations host their proof of concept in a test lab or environment.
-To do that with password-less may be more challenging and take more time.
+To do that with a password-free strategy may be more challenging and take more time.
 To test in a lab, you must first duplicate the environment of the targeted persona.
-This could be a few days or several weeks depending on the complexity of targeted work persona.
+This could take a few days or several weeks, depending on the complexity of the targeted work persona.

-You will want to balance testing in a lab with providing results to management quickly.
-Continuing to show forward progress on your password-less journey is always good thing.
-If there are ways you can test in production with low or now risk, that may be advantageous to your time line.
+You will want to balance lab testing with providing results to management quickly.
+Continuing to show forward progress on your journey to password freedom is always a good thing.
+If there are ways you can test in production with low or no risk, it may be advantageous to your timeline.

-The journey to password-less is to take each work persona through each password-less step.
+The journey to password freedom is to take each work persona through each step of the process.
 In the beginning, we encourage working with one persona at a time to ensure team members and stakeholders are familiar with the process.
 Once comfortable with the process, you can cover as many work personas in parallel as resources allow.
-The process looks something like
+The process looks something like this:

-- Identify test users that represent the targeted work persona.
+- Identify test users representing the targeted work persona.

 - Deploy Windows Hello for Business to test users.

-- Validate password and Windows Hello for Business work.
+- Validate that passwords and Windows Hello for Business work.

 - Reduce User-visible Password Surface (Step 2)